 If your kitchen sink sprayer was installed at the same time as your faucet, it might be a good idea to consider replacing the entire faucet assembly.
 Wear and tear from hard water, and day-to-day usage occurs in all plumbing appliances from the moment they’re installed.
 Since many commercially available manufacturers of plumbing parts tend to package faucets together with sink sprayers, it’s advisable to replace both fixtures at the same time.

-Whether you decide to call in an expert or do it yourself, Nick’s Plumbing and Sewer Services is available to answer any questions.
+Whether you decide to call in an expert or do it yourself, Nick’s Plumbing and Air Conditioning is available to answer any questions.
 We’ve been taking care of everything, including the kitchen sink for Houston’s plumbing since 1979.
 Check out our five-star ratings on Google, and see what Houston has to say about Nick’s.